Chaima-LGDOUR/finalProject/readme/readme.md

     //we connect the signal value changed () from the volume dial to the board by the slot set volume () connect(volumeDial, SIGNAL(valueChanged(int)),board, SLOT(setVolume(int))); //lazy

-//Signals from the board are also connected to the LCD widgets for the purpose of updating the score,
+//Signals from the board are also connected to the LCD widgets for the purpose
-//number of lives, and lines removed from the playing area.
+//of updating the score,number of lives, and lines removed from the playing area.
 #if __cplusplus >= 201402L
     connect(board, &TetrixBoard::scoreChanged,
             scoreLcd, qOverload<int>(&QLCDNumber::display));